yabbby/EagleEye/README.md

-This A full stack web application called EagleEye
+This is a web applications aim at creating a clean enviroment for everybody.